 Your critique will give you the help you need to get your manuscript or proposal in shape.
 Your book is competing with hundreds of thousands of others to grab the attention of an agent or publishing house, so you want to do everything you can to make sure your proposal, query letter, synopsis, and book stand out from the rest.
-Agents and editors look for a professionally prepared package, and will reject submissions that are not outstanding.
+Agents and editors look for a professionally prepared package and will reject submissions that are not outstanding.

 Is a Critique the Same As a Developmental Edit?

 Many developmental editors work with an author to take a germ of an idea and flesh it out into a full novel idea.
-This might involve working from a very loose outline and developing it with the author until she has a solid story before ever doing any actual writing of the novel.
+This might involve working from a very loose outline and helping the author until she has a solid story before she does any actual writing of the novel.

 Ready for Editing?

 If you feel confident your manuscript is ready for line editing, you can contact me directly to inquire.
-I can give you an average estimate of the time it will take to do a thorough content edit followed by a proofread if you give me your word count.
-Send requests to email@example.com and tell me a little bit about your project and needs.
+I can give you an estimate of the time it will take to do a thorough content edit followed by a proofread if you give me your word count.
+Send requests to email@example.com or use the contact form and tell me a little bit about your project and needs.